Is The Dr. Sebi Diet Healthy? A Functional Medicine Perspective

 What exactly is the Dr. Sebi diet?

-The plant-based diet is a form of alkaline diet, which was designed to help cells repair themselves through a combination of restricted diet and supplements.
+The plant-based diet is a form of alkaline diet, which was designed to purportedly help cells repair themselves through the combination of a restricted diet and supplements.

-"Dr." Sebi, whose real name was Alfredo Darrington Bowman, was born in 1933 in Honduras.
-He was not a doctor, medical or otherwise (though his site calls him a "pathologist, herbalist, biochemist, and naturalist").
-He passed in August of 2016.
+The designer is "Dr." Sebi, whose real name was Alfredo Darrington Bowman, was born in 1933 in Honduras.
+He was not a doctor, medical or otherwise, nor licensed healthcare practitioner of any kind (though his site calls him a "pathologist, herbalist, biochemist, and naturalist").
+Entangled in a variety of civil and criminal litigation through his life, Alfredo was arrested for practicing medicine without a license.
+Bowman passed in August of 2016.

 During his life, his diet had a number of celebrity fans, like Michael Jackson, but also was surrounded with controversy.
-He was sued by New York state after claiming he had "cured AIDS" in 1993, and he was told to stop making medical claims about his diet's benefits.
+He was known to deny that HIV causes AIDS and was in fact sued by New York state after claiming he had "cured AIDS" in 1993.
+He was told to stop making medical claims about his diet's benefits.

-The diet prescribes a strict form of veganism and is based on the concept that all diseases have to do with a localized failure by the body's mucus membranes.
-Based on this, by creating an alkaline environment, one can eliminate the cause of disease.
+The diet prescribes a strict form of veganism and is based on the notion that all diseases have to do with a localized failure by the body's mucus membranes.
+Bowman proposed that by creating an alkaline environment, one can eliminate diseases.

-For those looking to try the diet, it starts with registering online.
-Creating a login on the Dr. Sebi website will allow access to the "Nutritional Guide," which provides a list of foods you're allowed to eat (it's specific), along with some other guidelines.
+As part of Bowman’s diet, there’s a"Nutritional Guide," which provides a list of foods you're allowed to eat (it's specific), along with some other guidelines.

-1. If the food isn't in the "Nutritional Guide," it is not recommended.
+1. If the food isn't in his "Nutritional Guide," it is not recommended.

-2. You should drink one gallon of natural spring water per day.
+2. Drink one gallon of natural spring water per day.

-3. Any Dr. Sebi products should be taken an hour before "pharmaceuticals."
+3. Any Dr. Sebi products are to be taken an hour before "pharmaceuticals."

 4. All Dr. Sebi products can be taken together without interaction.